 How to Prevent Snake Bites

 There is no perfect way to prevent snake bites in dogs.
-The best method is to supervise your puppy, especially in areas where snakes are present.
-Clear away brush and confine the pup to a space that you’ve checked for hazards.
+The best method is to supervise your dog, especially in areas where snakes are present.
+Clear away brush and confine your dog to a space that you’ve checked for hazards.
 It’s always easier to avoid and prevent tragedy than to deal with the aftermath.